4minitz/4minitz/doc/developer/developermanual.md

 ## Where to start
 Our work-horses are the classes in /imports/ (e.g. meetingseries.js, minutes.js).
-They build a facade for the underlying MongoCollections and enrich them with convencience methods.
+They build a facade for the underlying MongoCollections and enrich them with convenience methods.

 ## Use Cases
 ![Use Case: Roles](./figures/usecases1.png)